Liquidator of a Succession

 Note that if the will of the person who designated you as liquidator was homologated (officially approved) by a court judgment, you do not have to submit a will search certificate issued by the Chambre des notaires du Québec and the Barreau du Québec.

 A will may designate several liquidators for a single succession, in which case they must act jointly.
-If they are unable or unwilling to do so, they must designate one of them to represent the deceased in dealings with us by filing form MR-69-V, Power of Attorney, Authorization to Communicate Information, or Revocation.
+If they are unable or unwilling to do so, they must designate one of them to represent the deceased in dealings with us by filing form MR-69-V, Authorization to Communicate Information or Power of Attorney.

 A deceased person who designated several liquidators may also have specified that one or the other of the designated liquidators can act alone.
 In that case, the liquidators are exempt from acting jointly and do not have to designate one of them to represent the deceased.

 As liquidator, you can authorize us to share confidential information about the deceased's tax file with a person who can act on your behalf, such as an accountant or a family member of the deceased.
 To do so, file form MR-69-V with form LM-14-V and any supporting documents you have not already filed.